isak-b/console-bot/README.md

 Some of the things I might implement soon:

-- Make it so users can save and manage chat history (create, name and select history_ids at will)

 - Add support for other LLMs

 - Add image generation (not currently supported by textual)